vegabj/vegabj.github.io/README.md

 ## Intro to machine learning
 6 day course for customer.
 ## Machine learning for developers
-3 hour intro do machine learning for developers
+3 hour intro do machine learning in practice for developers